-College is a place to learn - not just isolated facts from Biology or History but knowledge about people, about life, and about yourself.
-During the next four years you will encounter new people, new ideas and new experiences which will become a part of you.
-College years can be the most exciting and potentially valuable experience of your life, and for the most part, it's what you yourself make it!
+College is a place to learn - - not just isolated facts from Biology or History, but knowledge about people, about life, and about yourself.
+During your years at college, there will be many opportunities for you to encounter new people, new ideas and new experiences which will become a part of you.
+In addition to classroom experiences, there are numerous opportunities for participation outside of the classroom in those fields most interesting to you.